Annwan/Annwan/README.md

 ## My projects

-Anything worth looking at is pinned below this text
+Anything worth looking at on github is pinned below this text, you can also have a look in the repositories tab.

+I also have a [self hosted gitea instance](https://git.annwan.me/Annwan) with more projects there.

 ## Plans

 - Learn more unusual/esoteric/obsolete languages
-- Finaly work out how in the universe windows works
+- Finaly work out how in the universe the Win32 API works
-- Do more stupid projects
+- Do more ~~stupid~~ ~~useless~~ random projects

+## Contacting me

+I can be contacted by email at [contact@annwan.me](mailto:contact@annwan.me)